Bandhan Bank

-Bandhan Bank Ltd. is a banking and financial services company, headquartered in Kolkata.
-Bandhan Bank is present in 34 out of 36 states and union territories of India, with 5,723 banking outlets and more than 2.86 crore customers.
-Having received the universal banking licence from the Reserve Bank of India, Bandhan Bank started operations on August 23, 2015, with 501 branches, 50 ATMs and 2,022 Banking Units (BUs).
-The Bank has mobilised deposits of over ₹1,02,283 crore and its total advances stand at over ₹97,787 crore as of December 31, 2022.
+Bandhan Bank Ltd. is a banking and financial services company, headquartered in Kolkata, West Bengal.

 History

-Bandhan was set up in 2001 as a not-for-profit entity with the objective of financial inclusion and women empowerment through sustainable livelihood creation.
+Bandhan was set up in 2001 as a not-for-profit entity with the objective of financial inclusion and women empowerment.
 It started its microfinance operations from Bagnan, a small village, about 60 km from Kolkata.
 The model followed for delivery of microfinance services was individual lending through group formation.
 Bandhan focused on serving underbanked and underpenetrated markets.

 In 2006, Bandhan acquired a Non-Banking Financial Company (NBFC) and created Bandhan Financial Services Private Limited (BFSPL) to scale up its microfinance activities.
 In 2010, it became the largest microfinance institution (MFI) in the country.